 At any given moment, there are millions of people interacting with each other across these social networks.
 But identifying and highlighting related conversations requires smart automation.

 A simple hashtag search on Twitter shows if people are talking about a certain topic.
 However, doing this manually on a consistent basis is not practical.

 Amplify positive reviews and testimonials

 Sharing positive customer testimonials and reviews on social media is an effective way of building brand image and increasing the perceived value of a brand.

-Amplifying positive reviews helps in building trust with consumers, encourages more customers to share their feedback and minimizes the impact of negative reviews.
+Amplifying positive reviews helps build trust with consumers, encourages more customers to share their feedback and minimizes the impact of negative reviews.

-Responding to negative reviews by dissatisfied customers and countering competitor propaganda are two of the most important aspects of social media reputation management.
+Responding to negative reviews by dissatisfied customers and countering competitor propaganda are two important aspects of social media reputation management.